PrescienceLab/alaska-asplos24-artifact/README.md

 This artifact also uses two open source applications: `redis` and `memcached`.
 The artifact will automatically clone, build, and run these applications for you.

 # Generating the artifact

-The benchmarks run in this artifact take many hours to complete, especially if you are benchmarking SPECCPU.
+The benchmarks run in this artifact take many hours to complete, especially if you are benchmarking SPECCPU (choosing the spec `ref` size can take up to two days to execute).
 We *HIGHLY* recommend running all of the commands in a tmux or screen session to avoid SSH connectivity problems interrupting the artifact.

 While not required, we support running the artifact in a docker container which has all dependencies pre-arranged with the following command: